 The overall objective combines the phase-integrated supervision loss \((\mathcal{L}_\varphi)\) and the spatial IoU loss \((\mathcal{L}_s)\), forming the total loss:

 where \(\alpha\) and \(\beta\) control the relative influence of phase- and spatial-domain supervision.
-Empirical tuning on the validation splits of the Kvasir-SEG and BUSI datasets (see Table~\ref{tab:loss_busi}) revealed that overemphasizing the phase hyperparameter (\(\alpha\)) caused underfitting in spatial representations, whereas underemphasizing it reduced the effectiveness of spectral regularization.
 The configuration \((\alpha = 0.01,\, \beta = 1.00)\) achieved the best trade-off between boundary fidelity and overall segmentation accuracy, producing sharper object contours and fewer background activations across modalities, and was therefore adopted for all subsequent experiments.